Our Outsider Story

 This path of courage is not one easily traveled.
 It often winds through uncharted territory and almost always requires a refusal to listen to the voices in our heads.
 The word Outsider might seem negative to many, but in my family, Outsider thinking has taken us on so many paths we would have otherwise missed out on.
 To us, this word has been a courageous call to live a life outside of the lines.
 It’s been an invitation to love deeply and value those in society who are often overlooked and undervalued.
 This road has been lonely at times, but it’s also full of adventure and opportunity for growth.

-In our first issue I shared how my husband and I lost just about everything we owned after the crash in 2008.
-We were forced to pack up our little family and move back home.
-Still navigating how to parent two boys on the autism spectrum and recovering from almost two years with no job, we were gifted a home by our community and ABC’s Extreme Makeover Home Edition.
+In 2008 we lost everything because of the recession.
+We were forced to pack up our little family and move back home to Southern Oregon from Portland where we had been living for 3 years.
+In 2011, still navigating how to parent two boys on the autism spectrum and recovering from almost two years with no job, we were gifted a home by our community and ABC’s Extreme Makeover Home Edition.
 That gift sparked a revolution in my heart.
 It created a platform for me to lead and speak and give back to our sweet town.

 There’s a bible verse that says, “If God is for me, then who can be against me?”
-One of my favorite speakers said that doesn’t mean we won’t face opposition, but it means that opposition doesn’t get a vote.
+One of my favorite speakers said that doesn’t mean we won’t face opposition, it means whatever is opposing us doesn’t get a vote.
 When we stop giving people we haven’t invited to speak into our lives a voice, we are choosing to walk the road of an OUTSIDER.

-So much has happened over the last seven years to heal our family and equip us to give back.
+So much has happened over the last nine years to heal our family and equip us to give back.
 Choosing to be brave while facing our fears has become our new normal.

 Most of the risks we’ve taken have started with “We’ve never done this before, but let’s see what happens.”
-In the past seven years C.J. and I have written several books, launched an outreach called Fight Night, as well as a retreat series called STRIKE.
+In the past nine years, C.J. and I have written several books, launched an outreach called Fight Night, as well as a retreat series called STRIKE.
 These were all in an effort to wake people up to their greatness.
-This magazine you’re reading was founded on the same principle because if you really knew how incredible you are and the power you carry, there would be no force on earth that could stop you from following your dreams.
+In 2018 we launched The Wild Woman Magazine, founded on the same principle - because if you really knew how incredible you are and the power you carry, there would be no force on earth that could stop you from following your dreams.

-Almost a year ago, we sat down to have a serious talk about where we were going and what legacy we were creating for our boys.
-We love the message and the power of the retreat weekends, but we also knew there is more to it.
+In 2018, we sat down to have a serious talk about where we were going and what legacy we were creating for our boys.
+We love the message and the power of the retreat weekends, but we also knew there was more to it.
 We knew there was a missing piece to the puzzle.
 We went back to the days before kids: long road trips, deep conversations and dreams that seemed impossible.
-We picked up one of those dreams that was almost lost but not forgotten, and we wondered what it would look like to forge something new from the old.
+We picked up one of those dreams that was almost lost - but not forgotten, and we wondered what it would look like to forge something new from the old.
 What if we could take all that we loved about waking people up and combine it with our love of coffee?
-What if, instead of occasional weekend getaways and coaching sessions, we could love people and help them feel seen and valued...EVERY DAY?
+What if, instead of occasional weekend getaways and coaching sessions, we could love people and help them feel seen and valued...EVERY SINGLE DAY?

 We want this place to feel like Cheers (If you’re younger than 37 you might have to google this golden sitcom), and we want every person passing through to feel like Norm.
 My pastor asked me if that makes me Carla.
 Rude!
 My point is, we want people to feel seen and welcomed and valued.
 We want to be that bit of inspiration that pushes people to take a step forward.
 Even if it’s just a small one.